ARTISTIC-ERC/SONAR/README.md

 Small 2022, 18, 2107720. https://doi.org/10.1002/smll.202107720

 COPYRIGHT
-© Jia YU, Alejandro A. Franco 2022 <alejandro.franco@u-picardir.fr>
+© Jia YU, Alejandro A. Franco 2022 <alejandro.franco@u-picardie.fr>
 This model is for academic and research use only, for commercialization request, please contact Prof. Alejandro A. Franco.